Is God real? Does God exist?

 In more traditional/ mainline churches we come, as a minimum, to recognise God’s subtle connection with us individuals and the congregation as a whole.
 That includes for examples the way he ‘sets up’, or orchestrates, messages to each of us and also to the congregation as a whole, throughout the service.
 The number of prayers of request, in that fellowship setting, being answered by him is also worth recognising.

 These little wonders never fail to impress good old analytical me.
-Please access that link above to read more on the subject.
+Please access the article “The subtle stuff of God in any church” to read more on the subject.